the-expanse/SideQuestWiki/BMBF.md

 Any error seen about Beat On is lingering code and can be ignored as is no longer supported and SideQuest is unaffiliated with it directly except for mods, see the bottom of this page for installing mods and custom songs with BMBF, if you have any issues read this page in it's entirety

 ## Disclaimers
-###### SideQuest is NOT responsible for BMBF, how it modifies BeatSaber or what it does and can not be held responsible for any
-issues that occur upon install be they from user error or from the program side, Know also that if a mod was obtained from Beastsaber or some external website and not from Quest built proper sources such as SideQuest its self or the [Redbrumbler Github](https://github.com/RedBrumbler/BMBFCustomSabers/tree/master/Sabers)  know they more then likely are NOT Quest saber.

-Pirated copy's will not work in any capacity with BMBF nor will the Demo.MAKE SURE TO HAVE AN OFFICIAL PAID FOR VERSION OF BEATSABER FROM THE OFFICIAL OCULUS QUEST STORE AND THAT PC SABERS AND MODS WILL NOT WORK ON THE QUEST AND WE AT SIDEQUEST WILL NOT SUPPORT NOR BE HELD RESPONSIBLE FOR OR WITH ANY PIRATED CONTENT UNDER ANY CIRCUMSTANCES.

 `Note that BMBF is a standalone replacement for Beat On of which SideQuest no longer supports. to install it follow the steps below.
 BMBF tries to recover songs, save data and such all automatically if you are transferring from Beat On.`

+###### SideQuest is NOT responsible for BMBF, how it modifies BeatSaber or what it does and can not be held responsible for any issues that occur upon install be they from user error or from the program side, Know also that if a mod was obtained from Beastsaber or some external website and not from Quest built proper sources such as SideQuest its self or the [Redbrumbler Github](https://github.com/RedBrumbler/BMBFCustomSabers/tree/master/Sabers)  know they more then likely are NOT Quest saber.

 ## - If you have used BMBF before or have failed to install previously how to uninstall properly so you can install BMBF correctly